 The purpose of this policy is to establish and maintain an inclusive learning, living, and working environment where healthy, respectful, and consensual conduct represents a campus cultural norm that is free from discrimination and harassment.
 To that end, this policy requires Covered Persons to act in a manner that does not intentionally or unintentionally discriminate against or create a hostile environment for another on the basis of their actual or perceived gender, gender-identity and gender-expression, and sexual orientation (Sexual and Gender-Based Harassment).
-It also prohibits certain relationships of a sexual or intimate nature between Students and Employees (Prohibited Intimate Relationships).
 Sexual Assault, Dating Violence, Domestic Violence, and Stalking as defined in the Violence Against Women's Act (VAWA) is prohibited by this policy.
-Additionally, this policy prohibits retaliation against an individual for making a report of conduct prohibited under this policy or for participating in an investigation of an alleged violation of this policy (Retaliation).
+This policy also addresses actions that purposefully takes sexual advantage of another person (Sexual Exploitation) and instances in which someone purposefully uses alcohol or other drugs to engage in sexual activity with other person (Provision of Alcohol and/or Other Drugs for Purposes of Prohibited Conduct).
+Finally, this policy prohibits adverse actions taken against an individual for making a report of conduct prohibited under this policy or for participating in an investigation of an alleged violation of this policy (Retaliation).
 These behaviors will be collectively known as Prohibited Conduct and are actions that undermine the character and purpose of Brown University, and will not be tolerated.